tde2020/MachineLearning/README.md

-# AWS-sagemaker
+# Learning Machine Learning

-This is a collection of all samples that I have tried on AWS Sagemaker
+This is a collection of examples and explorations I have used for learning machine learning

-1. EDx course: Dec 21
+1. amazon-textract-and-comprehend-medical-document-processing-main : how to use amazon textract and comprehend medical using Sagemaker
-2. AWS Health workshop: Aug 22
+2. Time series forecasting example